 159: Reader Mailbag 18

-My last post explored my experiences with injury and rehab.
+My last post explored my experiences with injury and rehab and recovery.

 At the end, I asked :